This BLOG On Understanding Mortgage Rates And What Determines Rates Was UPDATED And PUBLISHED On March 3rd, 2020

 Lender Paid Mortgage Insurance: LPMI

-Mortgage borrowers who are applying for a conventional loan and have less than 20% equity and/or down payment, mortgage lenders will require private mortgage insurance until they reach a 80% loan to value.
-Lender paid mortgage insurance, also referred as LPMI, is an option most conventional mortgage lenders have where the mortgage loan borrower does not have to pay private mortgage insurance in lieu for a higher mortgage rate.
-Sometimes getting a conventional loan with lender paid mortgage insurance is a better conventional loan program even though it has a higher mortgage rate because the monthly payments are lower.
-Other times having the mortgage loan borrower pay private mortgage insurance is a better mortgage loan program where the payments is lower.
-It depends on the individual mortgage loan borrower’s situation.
-Your loan officer can analyze the two options for you and which program will best benefit you.
+Mortgage borrowers who are applying for a conventional loan and have less than 20% equity and/or down payment, require private mortgage insurance.
+PMI is required on conforming loans until they reach an 80% loan to value.
+Lender paid mortgage insurance, also referred to as LPMI, is an option most conventional lenders offer higher credit score borrowers.
+This is where the borrower does not have to pay private mortgage insurance in lieu of a higher mortgage rate.
+Sometimes getting a conventional loan with lender-paid mortgage insurance may be a better loan program.
+This is even though it has a higher mortgage rate.
+This is because the monthly payments are lower.
+Other times having the borrower pay private mortgage insurance is a better program where the payments are lower.
+It depends on the individual borrower’s situation.
+The loan officer can analyze the two options and recommend which program is best.